diet-without-stress/regime/README.md

 and also select the food corresponding to a DASH diet (For hypertension)

 [ How's it going: ] <br />
-1/ You understand what we mean with the reduction of the stomach pocket (see pdf doc)<br />
+1/ You understand what we mean with the reduction of the stomach pouch (see pdf doc)<br />
-2/ Then you start by entering your basic data sex age height ect. <br />
+2/ Then you start by entering your basic datas: sex age height ect. <br />
 3/ Then you choose one of the 2 ideal weight calculation methods and your type of morphology (K) <br />
 4/ Which gives you a value in kilocalories (Kcal) of estimated daily metabolism <br />
 5/ You then select the hardness of your diet: Kcal of food below the estimated value <br />
-6/ Next you enter the date, your weight measurement, and the details of your food intake every day <br />
+6/ Next you enter every day: the date, your weight measurement, and the details of your food intake. <br />
-   Which must not be higher than the one chosen at 5/ <br />
+   Which MUST NOT be higher than the one chosen at 5/ <br />
 this until you reach your idéal weight <br />